Table of Contents

 Even if you're doing everything YOURSELF, it costs money to be in business.
 Sure, there are methods that you can use to generate seller leads for free, but that isn't sustainable and it certainly isn't a business model.
 Automating your real estate business means utilizing software, technology, and OTHER PEOPLE to get things done for you.
 This means that it's going to cost you money.

-In addition to a marketing budget, you'll also need an operating account that can afford to pay your team to take you to ap lace of automation.
+In addition to a marketing budget, you'll also need an operating account that can afford to pay your team to take you to a place of automation.
 I've squeezed these expenses down to a MINIMUM, and continue to keep my expenses low.
 You can do the same thing.
 It's not EXPENSIVE, per se, but it doesn't have fees attached to it.

-There's a lot to learn when its comes to mastering a niche in the real estate niche.
+There's a lot to learn when it comes to mastering a niche in the real estate niche.
 They say that it takes 5000 hours of working on something before you become an expert.
 That means if you work on your real estate business for 40 hours per week, it would take 2.5 years before you should even think about calling yourself an expert.

 This may be the most frustrating part for me, is that people have their expectations set too high.
-What I mean by that, is that they think that they can have everything up and running like a well oiled machine in just a couple of weeks.
+What I mean by that, is that they think that they can have everything up and running like a well-oiled machine in just a couple of weeks.
 This isn't the case!

 So what can you expect when it comes to automating your real estate business?
 You can certainly have all of the components in place, and the framework completed within 30 days.
 Then, it will take months of implementation, execution, and practice before you can go to sleep at night.
 Then your business and real estate flipping software are going to thrive without you.